quietui/quiet/docs/docs/frameworks.md

 If you're using a framework, you shouldn't use the autoloader.
 Instead, install Quiet via npm and manually [import each component](/docs/#manually-importing) as shown in the examples below.

+To install Quiet via npm, use the following command.

 ```sh
 npm install @quietui/quiet
 ```